Party City files for bankruptcy

 Other struggling retail chains are also at heightened risk of bankruptcy in 2023 as consumers pull back their spending.

-Bed Bath & Beyon this month issued a grim message about its future, warning that a bankruptcy filing is a possible outcome for the company.
+Bed Bath & Beyond this month issued a grim message about its future, warning that a bankruptcy filing is a possible outcome for the company.

 There is "substantial doubt about the company's ability to continue" because of its worsening financial situation.